Nicodemus: Coming by night

+Craig S. Keener takes the detail on two levels.
+Within the story, Nicodemus comes at night to avoid being seen, remaining in solidarity with those who feared to confess Jesus so as not to be expelled from the synagogue.
+For John's audience the reference also works symbolically, bracketing the narrative between Nicodemus coming "by night" and those who leave the darkness for the light, and so anticipating his part in the burial.

+Kenneth E. Bailey compares the episode to the account of the Samaritan woman at the well that follows it, noting that in John the night scenes are the dark ones, with Nicodemus wavering, Judas going out into the night, and the arrest, the hearing before Annas and Peter's denial all taking place after dark, whereas the Samaritan woman comes at noon, hears, and believes.

 Historicity

 Although there is no clear source of information about Nicodemus outside the Gospel of John, Ochser and Kohler, writing in The Jewish Encyclopedia in 1905, identify him with Nicodemus ben Gurion, mentioned in the Talmud as a wealthy and popular holy man reputed to have had miraculous powers.
 Some later 20th- and 21st-century historians make the same connection.
 Other scholars reject this identification, arguing that the biblical Nicodemus is likely an older man at the time of his conversation with Jesus, while Nicodemus ben Gurion was on the scene forty years later, at the time of the First Jewish-Roman War.